geek-fun/serverlessinsight-site/docs/docs/specification.md

 ```

 ## Concepts
+Please use only lowercase letters, numbers and hyphens.
+Also, keep Service names short, since they are added into the name of each cloud resource the Serverless Framework creates, and some cloud resources have character length restrictions in their names.
 ### Version

 The version of the ServerlessInsight Iac, the version is used to define the compatibility of the Iac with the